Myalgic Encephalomyelitis/Chronic Fatigue SyndromeSkip to the navigation

 Some popular complementary treatments include:

-There are many unproven treatments for CFS.
+There are many unproven treatments for ME/CFS.
 Some of the more popular ones include:

 - Large doses of vitamins or minerals.
 But taking too much of certain vitamins and minerals can actually be harmful.

 - Diets that eliminate certain foods or ingredients (such as yeast, sugar, or food additives) that some people believe stress the immune system.
 Because the exact role of the immune system in ME/CFS isn't well understood, there is no scientific basis for these remedies.
 But if certain foods seem to make your symptoms worse, there is no harm in avoiding them as long as you are eating a balanced diet.